astropy/photutils/docs/photutils/segmentation.rst

     >>> kernel.normalize()
     >>> segm = detect_sources(data, threshold, npixels=5, filter_kernel=kernel)

-Now let's measure the properties of the detected sources defined in the segmentation image with the minimum number of inputs to `~photutils.segmentation.segment_properties`:
+The result is a :class:`~photutils.segmentation.SegmentationImage` where sources are labeled by different positive integer values.
+Now let's measure the properties of the detected sources defined in the segmentation image with the minimum number of inputs to :func:`~photutils.segmentation.segment_properties`:

 .. doctest-requires:: scipy, skimage